owl4ce/dotfiles/README.md

 **Extended utilities.
 Required, but just as necessary.**

-All of the below if not installed, certain functionality will display a message when it's needed, some are not.
+All of the below if not installed, certain functionality will display a message when needed, some will not.

 ```sh
 alsa-utils brightnessctl imagemagick scrot w3m-img wireless-tools xclip xsettingsd xss-lock